Ecotrust/madrona/docs/staticmap.rst

 PNG Generic Link
 ****************
-The ``lingcod.features`` app contains a generic link view that leverages staticmap to create PNG Download links for all Features.
+The ``madrona.features`` app contains a generic link view that leverages staticmap to create PNG Download links for all Features.

 Default Datasets
 **********************
-MarineMap ships with several example datasets.
+Madrona ships with several example datasets.
 These default datasets are in ESRI Shapefile format and stored in <MEDIA_ROOT>/staticmap/data/.

 #.
 Land Mask (Based on the "Global Self-consistent, Hierarchical, High-resolution Shoreline" dataset and clipped to southern california region - full dataset available from `EVS Islands <http://www.evs-islands.com/2007/11/data-global-land-mask-using-vectors.html>`_.
 #.
 World ports dataset. (`The Geography of Transport Systems <http://www.people.hofstra.edu/geotrans/eng/media.html>`_)